odaner/whatDoesAgileMean/README.md

 # What does "Agile" mean?
 A keynote about the meaning of the word "Agile".

-Higly inspired by Dave Thomas, Martin Fowler, Neal Ford and Dan North
+Higly inspired by Dave Thomas, Martin Fowler, Neal Ford and Dan North.

 ## Sources